anikaanja/anikaanja/README.md

 I'm a Senior from the University of Santo Tomas dedicated to pursue a career in Information Systems focusing on Data Analytics or Web Design.

-I am currently a Front-End Developer Intern at Xurpas, Inc and I have also previously worked as a Virtual Assistant and Social Media Manager.
+I am currently a Front-End Developer Intern at Xurpas, Inc. and I have also previously worked as a Virtual Assistant and Social Media Manager.

 I am always eager to learn something new, feel free to reach out on my  and I'd be glad to have a chat about anything related to my field of work!!